 Getting your thoughts and feelings out on paper can be cathartic and help reduce depression, anxiety, and stress.
 Since stress can have a detrimental impact on health, journaling can be especially important for patients who are being treated for chemotherapy.
 There are plenty of different options available, ranging from beautiful hardcover notebooks to guided gratitude journals.

-This can be a good gift for anyone in the midst of serious treatment, even if they aren’t experiencing chemotherapy.
-Writing about my treatment and illness journey has helped me process and come to terms with the experience, and has also helped me realize how much progress I have made over time.
+This can be a good gift for anyone during serious treatment, even if they aren’t experiencing chemotherapy.
+Writing about my treatment and illness journey has helped me process and come to terms with the experience and has also helped me realize how much progress I have made over time.